anegg0/doc.palm.readthedocs/docs/HowTo/Bridge.md

 You can get DAI by trading or selling it on exchanges such as [Coinbase](https://www.coinbase.com/), or taking out a loan on [MakerDAO](https://makerdao.com/en/).

-Transfer DAI onto your Ethereum Mainnet account on your MetaMask wallet.
+Transfer DAI onto your Ethereum Mainnet account on your Metamask wallet.

 ### 3. Transfer tokens between Ethereum Mainnet and Palm Mainnet